Chiefbark/AEM-Docs/2_aem_interface/Readme.md

 # AEM Interface

-We will have a preview of the AEM web to understand how it works.
+We will take a look to the AEM web to understand how it works.

 Table of contents